-Sclerenchyma cells are mainly divided into two types fibers and sclereids
+Sclerenchyma cells are mainly divided into two types Fibers and sclereids

 It is also known as the “Malpighian cell”.
 Macrosclereids appear elongated and columnar in shape and they occur usually, in the outer epidermal cells of seed.
 An example of the Macrosclereids is the seed coat of Pisum species.

 It is also known as the “Bone cells”.
 Osteosclereids appear very similar to the shape of a bone of hourglass with enlarged, lobed, and columnar cells.
 And it is lobed towards the end.
-They are commonly found below the epidermal layer like hypodermis of seeds and leaves of certain plants belonging to the category of xerophytes.
+They are commonly found below the epidermal layer like the hypodermis of seeds and leaves of certain plants belonging to the category of xerophytes.
 Some of the examples are Leaves of Hakea species.

 It is also known as “Stellate cells” and it appears to be star-like, deeply lobed with the radiating arms from the central body.
 The radiating arms are usually pointed, irregular, and varied in number.
 Astroscelerids mainly occur from the upper to lower epidermis of the leaf.
 Some of the examples of it are Leaves of Thea, Olea, etc.

-It is also known as the “Grit cells” and it appears deeply resembles parenchymatous cells, and its symmetry is roughly isodiametric.
+It is also known as the “Grit cells” and it deeply resembles parenchymatous cells, and its symmetry is roughly isodiametric.
 They are mainly present in the fleshy portions of fruit.
-Some of the examples of the Brachyscelerids are flesh of pear fruit, where the brachysclereids form grit and also refers to a stone cell.
+Some of the examples of the Brachyscelerids are flesh of pear fruit, where the brachysclereids form grit and also refer to a stone cell.

 It is also known as “Needle-like cells' ' and it seems to appear hair-like that is more elongated and branched cells stretching towards the intercellular space.
-Trichosclereids are present in the specialized tissues of leaves and roots some of the examples of this are aerial roots of Monstera sp, leaves of olive and water-lily, etc.
+Trichosclereids are present in the specialized Tissues of leaves and roots some of the examples of this are aerial roots of Monstera sp, leaves of olive and water-lily, etc.

-Some of the important functions of the sclerenchyma are given below -
+Some of the important functions of the Sclerenchyma are given below -

-Sclerenchyma provides mechanical support to the plant.
+Sclerenchyma provides mechanical support to the Plant.

-And it provides hardness to the plant.
+And it provides hardness to the Plant.

-It provides a protective covering around the seeds and nuts of the plant.
+It provides a protective covering around the seeds and nuts of the Plant.

-It takes part in the conductive system of the plant.
+It takes part in the conductive system of the Plant.

-Sclerenchyma acts as a component vascular tissue system.
+Sclerenchyma acts as a component vascular Tissue system.

-The cells of the sclerenchyma are usually long, narrow, pointed at both ends.
+The cells of the Sclerenchyma are usually long, narrow, pointed at both ends.
 They are uniformly thickened by the deposition of lignin without any space in between the cells.
-To understand and visualize the structure of sclerenchyma refer to the sclerenchyma diagram.
+To understand and visualize the structure of Sclerenchyma refer to the Sclerenchyma diagram.

 Is Sclerenchyma also found in humans?
-Yes, only some of the sclerenchyma cells are found in the human body, not all the cells.
+Yes, only some of the Sclerenchyma cells are found in the human body, not all the cells.
 As humans mainly depend on the skeleton for support and flexibility and on complex organs to perform life functions.

 1. Is Xylem a Sclerenchyma?

-Answer.
 Xylem is a vascular tissue and some of the major components of the xylem tissue are xylem parenchyma, xylem fibers, tracheids, and xylem vessels.
 In the component of the xylem, xylem fiber is non-living sclerenchyma cells and they lose their protoplast at their maturity.
 In the xylem tissue, sclerenchyma cells are found in between the tracheids and the xylem vessels.

 2. Is Sclerenchyma living or dead?

-Answer.
 Sclerenchyma cells are dead once they get mature because the lignin makes the cell wall impermeable to the water and gases.
 The sclerenchyma cells are further formed into fibers or sclereids.